alanlivio/bash-helpers/README.md

 # bash-helpers

-Multi-bash (win msys/gitbash/wsl, ubu, mac,) helpers to easily install packages, setup os (dark mode, clean taskbar/clutter/unused), sync dotfiles, manage git repos, and more.
+Multi-bash (win msys/gitbash/wsl, ubu, mac) helpers to easily install packages, setup os (dark mode, clean taskbar/clutter/unused), sync dotfiles, manage git repos, and more.
 The project logo refers to the synthetic chemical element Bohrium, which also has BH's initials.

 ## Install